data#

 template<typename VAL>

-The requested type must match with the store’s data type.
-If the store is not backed by the future, the runtime will fail with an error message.
+- Returns the scalar value stored in the store. - The requested type must match with the store’s data type.
+If the store is not backed by the future, the runtime will fail with an error message. - Template Parameters:

 - Returns: